Health and Wellbeing

 In addition to this work, JAC workers also run groups for students who would like to help develop the work of the school or support their peers.
 Recent groups have looked at Cultural Diversity and supporting our anti-bullying policy.

-At Maiden Erlegh School we take very seriously our duty to keep our students safe and we do this in a variety of interlinked ways.
-Please consult our Safeguarding Policy for the full range of actions in this respect, including full compliance with “Safer Recruitment” guidelines.
+At Maiden Erlegh School we take very seriously our duty to keep our students safe and we do this in a variety of ways.
+Please consult our Child Protection Policy on our Key Polices page for the full range of actions in this respect, including full compliance with “Safer Recruitment” guidelines.

 The principle is that the welfare of the child is of paramount importance.

-If any parent or student has reason to be concerned about a child or young person, they should contact Mrs A Walker, Deputy Headteacher, who is the school’s Child Protection Officer, or Miss M Davies, Executive Headteacher.
+If any parent or student has reason to be concerned about a child or young person, they should contact Mrs Jo Bhadye, Assistant Headteacher, who is the school’s Designated Safeguarding Lead on email@example.com or in her absence one of the three Deputy Safeguarding Leads – Mrs Stephanie Bendall, Mrs Sarah Beckett and Miss Claire Nimmo.